The top 10 startups from Y Combinator W19 Demo Day 1

-Electric vehicle chargers, heads-up displays for soldiers, and the Costco of weed were some of our favorites from presitigious startup accelerator Y Combinator’s Winter 2019 Demo Day 1.
+Electric-vehicle chargers, heads-up displays for soldiers and the Costco of weed were some of our favorites from prestigious startup accelerator Y Combinator’s Winter 2019 Demo Day 1.
 If you want to take the pulse of Silicon Valley, YC is the place to be.
-But with over 200 startups presenting across 2 stages and 2 days, it’s tough to keep track.
+But with more than 200 startups presenting across two stages and two days, it’s tough to keep track.

-You can check out our write-ups of all 85 startups that launched on Demo Day 1 here, and come back later for our full index and picks from Day 2.
+You can check out our write-ups of all 85 startups that launched on Demo Day 1, and come back later for our full index and picks from Day 2.
 But now, based on feedback from top investors and TechCrunch’s team, here’s our selection of the top 10 companies from the first half of this Y Combinator batch, and why we picked each.

 Ravn

 Looking around corners is one of the most dangerous parts of war for infantry.
-Ravn builds heads-up displays that let soldiers and law enforcement see around corners thanks to cameras on their gun, drones, or elsewhere.
+Ravn builds heads-up displays that let soldiers and law enforcement see around corners thanks to cameras on their gun, drones or elsewhere.
 The ability to see the enemy while still being behind cover saves lives, and Ravn already has $490,000 in Navy and Air Force contracts.
-With a CEO who was a Navy Seal who went on to study computer science plus experts in augmented reality and selling hardware to the Department Of Defense, Ravn could deliver the inevitable future of soldier heads-up displays.
+With a CEO who was a Navy Seal who went on to study computer science, plus experts in augmented reality and selling hardware to the Department of Defense, Ravn could deliver the inevitable future of soldier heads-up displays.

-Why we picked Ravn: The AR battlefield is inevitable, but right now Microsoft’s HoloLens team is focused on providing mid-fight information like how many bullets a soldier has in their clip and where there squad mates are.
+Why we picked Ravn: The AR battlefield is inevitable, but right now Microsoft’s HoloLens team is focused on providing mid-fight information, like how many bullets a soldier has in their clip and where their squad mates are.
 Ravn’s tech was built by a guy who watched the tragic consequences of getting into those shootouts.
-He wants to help soldiers avoid or win these battles before they get dangerous, and his team includes an expert in selling hardened tech to the US government.
+He wants to help soldiers avoid or win these battles before they get dangerous, and his team includes an expert in selling hardened tech to the U.S. government.

 Middesk

-It’s difficult to know if a business’ partners have paid their taxes, filed for bankruptcy, or are involved in lawsuits.
+It’s difficult to know if a business’ partners have paid their taxes, filed for bankruptcy or are involved in lawsuits.
 That leads businesses to write off $120 billion a year in uncollectable bad debt.
-Middesk does due diligence to sort out good businesses from the bad to provide assurance for B2B deals loans, investments, acquisitions, and more.
+Middesk does due diligence to sort out good businesses from the bad to provide assurance for B2B deals, loans, investments, acquisitions and more.
 By giving clients the confidence that they’ll be paid, Middesk could insert itself into a wide array of transactions.

 Why we picked Middesk: It’s building the trust layer for the business world that could weave its way into practically every deal.
 More data means making fewer stupid decisions, and Middesk could put an end to putting faith in questionable partners.